 Nibs - HANDMADE IN GERMANY

-ELBWOOD offers nibs made of stainless steel or gold with the nib widths: ExtraFine (EF), Fine (F), Medium (M) and Broad (B).
-This provides the handwriter with a high-quality selection that focuses on the handwriting like a work of art.
+ELBWOOD offers nibs made of stainless steel or gold with the nib widths: ExtraFine (EF), Fine (F ), Medium (M) and Broad (B).
+This provides the handwriter with a high-quality selection that focuses on the typeface like a work of art.
 The nibs are specially made for ELBWOOD by JoWo Berliner Schreibfeder GmbH - one of the world's most renowned manufacturers

 All nibs bear the embossed ELBWOOD signet.
-They guarantee absolute precision of the ink flow, the finest behavior and a harmonious style that is reflected in a perfect handwriting.
+They guarantee absolute precision of the ink flow, the finest vibration behavior and a harmonious style that is reflected in a perfect typeface.

 ELBWOOD stands for special fountain pens made with honest and passionate craftsmanship.
 The minimalist writing utensils have character and become more and more beautiful with time of use.
 Each individual product is a personal statement by the craftsman, which offers the writer a working tool that exudes its own individual magic.Writing becomes a kind of prayer, loosely based on Franz KafkaREQUEST CUSTOM MADE PRODUCTION.